 [222] NAC proposed a methodology plan that was essentially the same method YEC used to install the original feeder cables.
 The original plan did not work as it interfered with the elevator car, as discovered by YEC Contract Administrator, Robert Simonson on inspection.
 The revised NAC plan was to install new cable trays, and secure the cables to the cable tray using ty-wraps, a kind of cable tie, at 1.5 metre intervals.
 The cables were to be supported by attaching Kellems grips, a kind of wire grip, at the top of the cables and using them to suspend the cables from a cinder block at the top of the elevator shaft.
-YEC had concerns about this plan, so they requested and obtained from underground to the surface.
-They were installed on the inside wall of the existing clearance requirement.
-Edward Peake testified that NAC was aware of this failure to comply with the clearance requirement as Martin Hurrell, electrical supervisor at NAC, told him that he had to ask his crew more than once to modify the installation to address the clearance issue.
-YEC, through Michael Tilbrook and Justin Kolla, inspected the elevator shaft in December 2011 and noted a number of deficiencies including a failure to meet best work practices and six different Code violations.
+YEC had concerns about this plan, so they requested and obtained from NAC an engineering stamp.